-If authentication and SQL authorization are both enabled, all users have execute privileges on this procedure.
-However, in order for the procedure to run successfully on a given table, the user must be the owner of either the database or the schema in which the table resides.
-See "Enabling user authentication" and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
+See "Using NATIVE authentication," "Enabling user authentication," and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+The database owner can grant access to other users.